jbarnoud/PinchGlove/README.md

 ## Motivation

-This glove is inspired by the [OMG-VR gloves](https://arxiv.org/abs/1901.03532).
+This glove is inspired by the [OMG-VR gloves](https://arxiv.org/abs/1901.03532) (also on [instructable](https://www.instructables.com/Etextile-VR-Gloves-for-Vive-Tracker/)).
 The OMG-VR gloves were developed for Vive trackers and allow to track the hand's position and to detect pinches ("mudra" poses); all in the lightest package possible.
 They depend on the SteamVR lighthouses and are not compatible with the increasingly popular Oculus Quest 2 headset.

 The PinchGlove attempts to achieve the same thing for the Quest.
 Except that the Quest has a hand tracking feature and can detect pinches using computer vision.
 This detection, however, can be confused with "near-contacts", occlusion, or when the hand is out of view.
 The glove is tracked using the headset's hand-tracking feature but detects the pinches using an electrical contact that is unambiguous.